ClickHouse/ClickHouse/docs/en/sql-reference/functions/url-functions.md

 ### cutToFirstSignificantSubdomainCustomWithWWWRFC

 Returns the part of the domain that includes top-level subdomains up to the first significant subdomain without stripping `www`.
 Accepts custom TLD list name.
+It can be useful if you need a fresh TLD list or if you have a custom list.
-It is similar to [cutToFirstSignificantSubdomainCustomWithWWW](#cuttofirstsignificantsubdomaincustomwithwww) but follows stricter rules according to RFC 3986 and is generally less performant as a result.
+Similar to [cutToFirstSignificantSubdomainCustomWithWWW](#cuttofirstsignificantsubdomaincustomwithwww) but conforms to RFC 3986.

 **Syntax**